ojitha/ojitha.github.io/_posts/2021-03-27-Understand JPMS.md

 categories: [Java]
 ---

 Java Platform Module System (JPMS) has been introduced since Java 9.
+With Java 9, JDK has been divided into 90 modules.
 This is a simple example created using IntelliJ IDEA.

 ![module-info](/assets/module-info.jpg)